volfyd/leif-huhn-resume/leifhuhn.md

 Professional Summary
 --------------------

-Site-reliability / Tools & Automation engineer with over 20 years of experience in a wide variety of technologies and platforms.
+Site-reliability / Tools & Automation / DevOps engineer with over twenty years of experience in a wide variety of technologies and platforms.
 Strengths in managing apps running in large Kubernetes clusters in AWS EC2 and other clouds.
 Knowledge of Docker best practices and experience with Python, Go, and build systems.
+Particular strengths with troubleshooting complex systems.

 Professional Experience
 -----------------------

-### **Software Engineer**        2019 -- 2020
+### **Software Engineer III**        2019 -- current

    Wish -- REMOTE San Francisco, CA

+ * Troubleshot multi-threaded legacy applications running multiple pods on Kubernetes.

+ * Participated in on-call rotation for wish.com.
+Prepared post-mortems for outages.
+Tracked action items to improve stability and resiliency.

+ * Created a self-service system to maintain PagerDuty services leveraging Git and Terraform.

+ * Had fun teaching and getting to know junior coworkers.

+ * Helped others transition to remote work.
+Contributed to the team environment of camaraderie.

+ * Conducted many interviews for roles throughout the engineering org.

+ * Tech lead during onboarding process of dozens of contractors working on wish.com monolith.
+   Troubleshot blockers related to security restrictions and other issues with development environment.

- * Refactored Docker containers running Wish's development and production primary web app and other infrastructure.
+ * Maintained the Docker containers running our largest services.

- * Upgraded the containers running wish.com from Ubuntu 14.04 to 18.04.
+ * Upgraded the OS running wish.com for SOX compliance.

- * Troubleshot multi-threaded applications running on Kubernetes.
+ * Ported monolith and its platform to ARM architecture for speed and cost savings.

- * Packaged and contributed to open source developer tools in Go
+ * Packaged and contributed to open source developer tools in Go.

- * Maintained Docker builds in Gitlab and Go build pipelines in Launchpad.

- * Tutored junior coworkers in best practices.

- * Participated in on-call rotation for both Tools & Automation, as well as the site-up on-call for wish.com.
+ * Converted Gitlab pipelines to be multi-stage, making them more efficient and easier to understand.

+ * Moved engineer onboarding process from a manual process to a repeatable automated process.

 ### **Senior Lead Software Developer**        2015 -- 2019